cartheur-cybie/sdk/README.md

 * File compatibility with the Silverlit downloader (`-l.bin`,`-h.bin`).
 * A collection of samples.

-All developer documentation is in the NOTES\*.TXT files.
+All developer documentation is in the NOTES\*.md files.

 ### System ROM/Firmware: